joaovieira77/joaovieira77/README.md

 ### 💡 About Me

 I'm passionate about building intuitive digital experiences and solving real-world problems through code.
-Whether it's front-end magic or back-end logic, I love turning ideas into reality.
+Whether it's front-end visuals or back-end logic, I love turning ideas into reality.
 Currently, I'm focused on expanding my skill set and working on exciting projects that challenge me to grow.

 ---